juandavidafve/seminario-portfolio/README.md

 ## Code Intro

-I have created a few code tours to introduce you to the codebase.
+I have created a code tour to introduce you to the codebase.
 You will need the extension [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) to view them in VSCode.

 The source files have the following setup.
 Note that not all files are listed here.